Huayangcai/Triple-Linear-Regression-Model-V1.0-Matlab-Toolbox/README.md

 How to cite:

-- Huayang Cai, Hao Yang, Pascal Matte, Haidong Pan, Zhan Hu, Tongtiegang Zhao, and Guangliang Liu (2022), Quantifying the impacts of the Three Gorges Dam on the spatial-temporal water level dynamics in the upper Yangtze River estuary, OS, submitted
+- Huayang Cai, Hao Yang, Pascal Matte, Haidong Pan, Zhan Hu, Tongtiegang Zhao, and Guangliang Liu (2022), Quantifying the impacts of the Three Gorges Dam on the spatial-temporal water level dynamics in the upper Yangtze River estuary, OS Discussion, submitted (https://doi.org/10.5194/egusphere-2022-175)

 How to use Triple Linear Regression Model